 Adobe’s approach to digital signatures offers more flexibility than other signature solutions.
 With Adobe Sign, you can create end-to-end signing processes that include digital signatures, e-signatures, or a combination of the two, providing flexibility to build workflows in accordance with your own specific compliance or risk profile.
 It supports the full range of secure signature creation devices, including USB tokens, smart cards, and cloud-based digital certificates.
 And it lets you work with the certificate authority or timestamp authority of your choice, with support for hundreds of trusted authorities through the European Union Trusted List (EUTL) and the Adobe Approved Trust List (AATL).
-With Adobe Sign, organizations in the European Union can confidently deploy signature processes in compliance with both the Advanced Electronic Signatures (AdES) and Qualified Electronic Signatures (QES) requirements specified in the new electronic identification and trust services (eIDAS) regulation, which is set to take effect in July 2016.
+With Adobe Sign, organizations in the European Union can confidently deploy signature processes in compliance with both the Advanced Electronic Signatures (AdES) and Qualified Electronic Signatures (QES) requirements specified in the new electronic identification and trust services (eIDAS) regulation.

 Does Adobe Sign integrate with popular business tools like Microsoft Office or Box?

 Yes.
-Using a downloadable add-in for Microsoft Word or PowerPoint in Office 365, you can send documents and presentations for signature directly from your Office apps.
+Using a downloadable add-in for Microsoft Outlook, Microsoft Word, or Microsoft PowerPoint in Office 365, you can send documents and presentations for signature directly from your Office apps.
 Adobe Sign also works with Box, Google Drive, and Dropbox.
 For example, you can send, sign, track, and file signed documents directly from your Box account.
 And you can work in the Adobe Sign web app to save and open files to and from Box.

 Is Adobe Sign the only cloud-based service in Adobe Document Cloud?